 If You Go

 The Japanese Tea Garden is located at (appropriately) 75 Hagiwara Tea Garden Drive, next to the de Young Museum and across from the California Academy of Sciences.
-It's open every day from 9 am to 6 pm (March through October) and 9 am to 4:45 pm (November through February).
+It's open every day from 9 am to 6 pm in summer (March through October) and 9 am to 5 pm in winter (November through February).
 Last entry 30 minutes before closing.

-Admission to the Tea Garden is $8 for adults ($6 for San Francisco residents), $6 for youth 12–17 and seniors 65+ ($3 residents), and $2 for children 5–11.
+Admission to the Tea Garden is $14 ($16 on weekends) for adults, $7 for youth 12–17 and seniors 65+, and $3 for children 5–11.
 San Francisco residents, veterans, people receiving SNAP benefits, and children under 5 are admitted free.
 The Japanese Tea Garden also offers free admission if you enter on Monday, Wednesday, or Friday by 10 am.
 You can order tickets online at sfjapaneseteagarden.org.

 Convenient parking is available at the Music Concourse Garage, which has entrances from the north at 10th Avenue and Fulton Street and from the south at Martin Luther King, Jr. and Music Concourse Drives.
-Parking is also available on the street throughout Golden Gate Park on John F. Kennedy and Martin Luther King, Jr. Drives (most spots are 3- or 4-hour zones).
+Street parking is also available on Martin Luther King, Jr. Drive (most spots are 3- or 4-hour zones).

 For more information, visit the Japanese Tea Garden online at www.japaneseteagardensf.com.